 The most common federal resources brought to projects include two federal Department of Housing and Urban Development (HUD) sources: Home Investment Partnership Program (HOME), which is currently administered by VHCB, and Community Development Block Grant (CDBG), which is administered by DHCD under the program name the Vermont Community Development Program (VCDP).
-Together in 2015, these totaled approximately \$16 million, when the CDBG Disaster Recovery Funds used for housing projects are included.
-VCDP funds are available to all municipalities in the state with the exception of Burlington.
+Together in 2016, these totaled approximately \$7 million.
+(Table II on page 12) VCDP funds are available to all municipalities in the state except Burlington.
+During 2016, Vermont also received \$3 million from the National Housing Trust Fund for affordable rental housing development, which will be utilized by VHCB in FY 2017.
+These funds will be reported next year.
 Burlington is Vermont's only "entitlement community" and receives CDBG funds directly from HUD.

-Other federal resources which are targeted to specific housing types include HUD 202 (housing for the elderly), Rural Development 515 (multi-family rental housing production),

-HUD's Lead Paint and Emergency Solutions Grant (ESG), and HOPWA (Housing Opportunities for Persons with AIDS).
+Other federal resources which are targeted to specific housing types include HUD 202 (housing for the elderly), Rural Development 515 (multi-family rental housing production), HUD's Lead Paint and Emergency Solutions Grant (ESG), and HOPWA (Housing Opportunities for Persons with AIDS).
 Another resource in many affordable housing projects is the Federal Home Loan Bank of Boston's Affordable Housing Program.